The traditional measurement of bulk firewood purchases is referred to as a cord.

 How much does a full cord of wood cost?

-Keep in mind, a “full cord” is a standard unit of firewood measurement.
+Keep in mind, that a “full cord” is a standard unit of firewood measurement.

 However, since not everyone needs that much firewood for their purchase, portions of cords are also popular purchase quantities.